center-for-learning-management/moodle-local_webuntis/README.md

 # moodle-local_webuntis

+This plugins allows a connection between Moodle and WebUntis Instances of https://webuntis.com.

 ## About this plugin
 This plugin allows an integration of Moodle with WebUntis.
 The core features are:
 - User mapping